diinki/diinki-retrofuture/README.md

 This rice uses the following tools and softwares:

 - `sway` (The window manager)
+- `hyprland` (The alternate window manager)
 - `wofi` (Application Launcher)
 - `waybar` (Taskbar/Infobar)
-- `dconf` (Used to edit gtk themes and cursors, and default softwares used)
+- `dconf` & `dconf-editor` (Used to edit gtk themes and cursors, and default softwares used)
 - `nemo` or `nautilus` (File explorer).
 - `kitty` (The terminal Emulator)
 - `themix-oomix` (Used to create the non GTK4 themes.)
 - `network-manager-applet` (Used for tray and other nm things, probably installed with your OS by default.)
 - `eww` (Widgets)

-In the guide, I installed endeavorOS with Gnome, and showed how to switch from gnome to sway, in order to boot into sway I decided to show how to use the `ly` login manager, it's not strictly needed, but for the sake of brevity:
+> ℹ️ In the guide I used EndeavorOS with Gnome as a basis and showed how to switch from gnome
+> to sway.
+In order to boot between swaygnome I decided to demonstrate the `ly` login
+> manager.

-- `ly` Login manager that's used.
+- `ly` Login/Display manager that's used.

 ### 🖌️ Design Language

-This Linux-Rice is simple in essence, no massive and complicated config files and designs;
+This Linux rice is simple in essence, no massive and complicated config files and designs;
-that being said there's quite a lot of thought put into each element in order for them to follow a **Retro Futuristic design system** that I've made, this includes bespoke wallpapers that are made to look good with this rice.
+that being said there's still thought put into the design of each element in order to achieve a **Retro Futuristic Aesthetic**, this includes the design for the wallpapers included with this rice.

 Design system descriptions can be found in the `design_system` directory of this repository.